dreameddeath/couchbase-testing/README.md

 ### Model layer
 - Be able to generate an model introspector (to extract XSD or Json-schema) - better at compile time
-- Generate classes base on XML Schema or JSon similar (include datamodel upgrade definition)
+- Generate classes base on XML Schema or Json similar (include datamodel upgrade definition)
 - Visitor Tool
 - Validator rewrite